Checkmarx/JS-SCP/src/output-encoding/database/sql-injection.md

-If instead of a numerical parameter the query expects a string, the input validation may not be enough, nevertheless it should be done (e.g. against a white list of allowed characters, etc...).
+If instead of a numerical parameter the query expects a string, the input validation may not be enough, nevertheless it should be done (e.g. against a whitelist of allowed characters, etc.).

-Then, to secure this and any other database query we will need a simple and single step: use Prepared Statements also known as Parameterized Queries in all database queries which accepts parameters (as replacement of queries build via string concatenation).
+Then, to secure this and any other database query we will need a simple and single step: use Prepared Statements or Parameterized Queries in all database queries which accepts parameters (as replacement of queries build via string concatenation).
 You can read about [Parameterized Queries on Database Security][4].

-For completeness this is how our router would look like using a parameterized query
+For completeness this is how our router would look like using a parameterized query in Postgres:

 ```javascript
 const express = require('express');